-Moving past a sequence of buildings in the historic district, one experiences a rhythm of entrances and porch projections.
-The main entrances of the buildings in almost all cases are parallel to the street.
+Moving past a sequence of buildings in the Historic District, one experiences a rhythm of entrances and porch projections.
+The main entrance of the buildings in almost all cases is parallel to the street.
 New buildings should have comparable elements, such as porch projections, to establish visual continuity and create a pleasant transition between building and sidewalk.
 These porches also divide the length of the street in a pleasing pattern and relieve an otherwise flatter appearance of the buildings.

-Entrances into buildings in the historic district are usually raised above ground level a few steps.
-New buildings should reflect the pattern of raising the first floor a few steps above street level to continue this pattern of construction in Tampa Heights.
+Entrances into buildings in the Historic District are usually raised above ground level a few steps.
+New buildings should reflect the pattern of raising the first few steps above street level to continue this pattern of construction in Seminole Heights.

-The design of porches in new construction within the district should capture the character of the porches on contributing structures within the district without imitating them.
-Ornamentations and details of new porches and entrances should also be compatible with detail on contributing structures without copying them.
+The design of porches in new construction within the district should capture the character of the porches on historic buildings within the district without imitating them.
+Ornamentations and details of new porches and entrances should be compatible with detail on historic structures without copying them.